isomerpages/ema-aperforum/_archives/1-APER-forum-2016.md

   table th:first-of-type {width: 85%}
   table th:nth-of-type(2) {width: 15%}
 </style>
 APER Forum 2016 was held in Seoul from 27 to 30 September.
-Members provided an update on their respective industry and regulatory frameworks, and discussed topics such as increasing market flexibility and efficiency, market restructuring, and transitioning to a low-carbon economy.
+Members provided updates on their respective industry and regulatory frameworks, and discussed topics such as increasing market flexibility and efficiency, market restructuring, and transitioning to a low-carbon economy.
 Presentations by APER members can be found below.

 ### **Overview of Energy Industry and Regulatory Framework**